-Bose, a noise cancellation pioneer and very popular manufacturer of premium headphones designed to quiet the noisy world around you, has a new competition.
-Sony has recently released a minor upgrade to the Sony MDR-1000X noise-cancelling headphones, addressing a build quality flaw that often resulted in the headband cracking near the hinges.
+Bose, a noise cancellation pioneer and top-rated manufacturer of premium headphones designed to quiet the noisy world around you, has new competition.
+Sony has recently released a minor upgrade to the Sony MDR-1000X noise-canceling headphones, addressing a build quality flaw that often resulted in the headband cracking near the hinges.

-We have tested both the new Sony MDR-1000X ($349.99) and Bose’s premium noise cancelling headphones, the Bose QuietComfort 35 ($349.00), which many consider to be the very best noise cancelling offering on the market.
-The results of our comparison may surprise you, especially if you have experience with the QuietComfort 35 and consider their noise cancelling performance to be unbeatable.
+We have tested both the new Sony MDR-1000X and Bose’s premium noise-canceling headphones, the Bose QuietComfort 35, which many consider being the very best noise-canceling offering on the market.
+The results of our comparison may surprise you, especially if you have experience with the QuietComfort 35 and consider their noise-canceling performance to be unbeatable.

 Winner: Tie.
-While the Sony MDR-1000X feels better made, the Bose QuietComfort 35 offer proven reliability and excellent long-term listening comfort.
+While the Sony MDR-1000X feels better made, the Bose QuietComfort 35 offers proven reliability and excellent long-term listening comfort.